 Can I Stop A Winding Up Petition?

-The directors often ask us why do creditors serve a winding-up petition on companies that have no assets?
-Creditors do though wish to liquidate companies with no assets nor liquid funds.
-When a company is in financial difficulty and has no assets nor cash, then why go through the expense and time to liquidate it?.
+The directors often ask us why do creditors serve a winding-up petition on companies with no assets?
+Creditors do, however, wish to liquidate companies with no assets nor liquid funds.
+When a company is in financial difficulty and has no assets nor cash, why go through the expense and time to liquidate it?.
 Petitioning to wind up a company is not cheap.

-The largest creditor in the UK to issue winding-up petitions remain the HMRC.
-They, when issuing a petition, do not consider assets as they have a debt, unpaid.
+The largest creditor in the UK to issue winding-up petitions remains the HMRC.
+When giving a petition, they do not consider assets as debt, unpaid.

-The HMRC have a public role in enforcing penalties against companies failing to pay their taxes due on time.
-Never assume because your company has no assets, that creditors do not petition.
+The HMRC has a public role in enforcing penalties against companies failing to pay their taxes due on time.
+Never assume, because your company has no assets, that creditors do not petition.

-May My Company Bank Account Be Frozen When A Winding Up Petition Is Issued against My Company?
+May My Company’s Bank Account Be Frozen When A Winding Up Petition Is Issued against My Company?

 The straightforward answer, yes.

-If your winding-up petition has been advertised in the gazette, then it is likely the bank will make a move.
+If your winding-up petition has been advertised in the Gazette, the bank will likely make a move.

-The freezing of your company bank account has a terrible outcome for your company if this is allowed to happen.
+The freezing of your company’s bank account has a terrible outcome for your company if this is allowed to happen.

-It would help if you considered that a time lag exists from the issuing of the winding-up petition and your companies bank account frozen.
+It would help if you considered a time lag from issuing the winding-up petition and your company’s bank account frozen.
 Therefore, if you plan to pay or dispute the debt associated with the petition, you must act immediately and seek advice now.

-Once the winding-up petition process has finalised and approved, the company then is placed into “Compulsory Liquidation”.
+Once the winding-up petition process has been finalised and approved, the company is then placed into “Compulsory Liquidation”.
 Usually, the “Official Receiver” appointed Liquidator of the company.

-If the official receiver feels it necessary or creditors vote to appoint a third-party Liquidator.
+If the official receiver deems it necessary, or creditors vote to appoint a third-party Liquidator.
 A “Licensed Insolvency Practitioner” replaces the Official Receiver as liquidator.
-Upon appointment, they then must comply with the Insolvency Act 1986 and also comply with their duties as “liquidator”.
+Upon appointment, they must comply with the Insolvency Act 1986 and comply with their duties as “liquidator”.